BCS-VAISH/BCS-VAISH/README.md

+                   HI THERE 👋 , I'M VAISHNAVAN

 # About Me:
-Hi there 👋, I am an undergraduate in Computer Science and Engineering at NIT Durgapur, India, proficient in various programming languages including C, C++
+I am an undergraduate in Computer Science and Engineering at NIT Durgapur, India, proficient in various programming languages including C, C++
 , SQL, Python, Java, HTML, CSS, and JavaScript.
 My expertise in